laindream/go-callflow-vis/README.md

 English / [简体中文](README_zh.md)

-<p align="center"><b>go-callflow-vis</b> is a Go efficiency tool for analyzing and visualizing the reachability and call flow</p>
+<p align="center"><b>go-callflow-vis</b> is a tool for analyzing and visualizing complex software architecture hierarchies</p>

-<p align="center">among functions belonging to different layers of a software architecture.</p>

 ---

 </div>

-## Core Concepts
+## Introduction

-One of the core concepts of go-callflow-vis is the call hierarchy.

-This tool allows you to designate core functions for each layer, including the functions or a class of functions that should be included in each call level.
+Traditional static analysis tools(like [go-callvis](https://github.com/ondrajz/go-callvis)) produce a complete call graph for a project.
+However, when dealing with complex projects, the result is often a tangled mess, difficult to discern, and loses practical value.
+In contrast, go-callflow-vis offers a more refined and controllable method for analyzing the architectural hierarchies of complex software.

+go-callflow-vis allows users to define a series of ordered call hierarchies (for instance, in a typical Web project, these layers might be API->Operator->Manager->DAO) and enables specifying key functions or function categories for each layer through a configuration file. go-callflow-vis can analyze and visualize the reachability and call flow between these hierarchical functions.
+For two reachable functions across adjacent layers, go-callflow-vis only provides one example path to prevent the call graph from becoming overly complicated, ensuring that the functions' reachability is accurately represented.

 ## Features

-Multi-level bipartite graph output: Displays the reachability between functions in adjacent layers, including the possible call paths between two reachable functions.
+**Hierarchical Call Flow Output**: Focuses on the reachability and call flow between functions of adjacent layers, avoiding overly complex results.

-Flexibility: Allows users to customize the key functions or function categories for each layer for more precise analysis of the project structure.
+**Flexible Configuration**: Allows users to define key functions or function categories for each layer, enabling more precise project structure analysis.

-Visualization: Assists developers in identifying and optimizing code structure through visualized call paths.
+**Visualization and Interaction**: Offers excellent, interactive visual results, helping developers understand and optimize code structure more intuitively.

 ## Installation